 The DDS is conducting an extensive public outreach campaign to educate the public, governments and businesses that Georgia will be issuing a newly designed more secure DL/ID which will ultimately change the issuance process.

 Customers should return to a CSC with appropriate documentation and request another Interim.
-A standard $5 fee for lost licenses replacement will apply.

 Yes.
 Georgia residents who are United States citizens may continue to apply to register to vote as part of many transactions conducted at the DDS' customer service centers or via the internet.